 By 1970, the circulation of its 11,400 volumes had risen to nearly 20,000.
 This growth prompted two major additions to the library--the first in 1961 and the second in 1988.

-In 2011, the Library received a construction grant from the Massachusetts Board of Library Commissioners that is matched by Town Meeting appropriation.
-Construction of the new library on the original site will begin in summer of 2014.
+In 2011, the Library received a construction grant from the Massachusetts Board of Library Commissioners that was matched by Town Meeting appropriation.
+Construction of the new library on the original site began in the fall of 2014.
 The new Library opened on November 15, 2016.